The Impact Report allows educators to explore how many standards students have demonstrated proficiency in as they play DreamBox Math.

 |

-Q: Why do some students who have completed the same amount of lessons show very different progress and standards gained? |
+| Q: Why do some students who have completed the same amount of lessons show very different metrics for standards gained? |

 A: These students had different starting points in the DreamBox Math curriculum and aligned standards.